 Visiting Tahiti instantly conjures up images of heaven on earth: over-water bungalows, bright hibiscus flowers, bronzed dancers, blue lagoons, and beastly waves.
-Our 18 favourite Tahiti facts showcase its beauty, history, and culture (found outside of the honeymoon-marketed romance).
+These 18 favourite Tahiti facts showcase its beauty, history, and culture (found outside of the honeymoon-marketed romance and Insta-filtered shots.).

 18 Awesome Tahiti Facts

 1. The islands of Tahiti were among the last places on Earth to be settled by humans.

 One of my favorite Tahiti facts is about its discovery in the first place.

 Some 3,000 to 4,000 years ago, the Early Polynesians (probably from Taiwan or Southeast Asia) ditched their homes and sailed towards the blue horizon until they stumbled upon the Tahitian islands.
 Imagine throwing everything you own – chickens, dogs, children, and all – into a canoe and sailing into the vast Pacific Ocean with no end in sight.
 Tahiti’s people have been living there ever since.